 An EIN serves as an identification number for a business, similar to the way a Social Security number identifies a person.
 Primarily, companies use an EIN to identify themselves on income tax and employment tax returns.
 However, because the EIN is a national identifier that doesn’t change or get reassigned during a company’s existence unless the structure or ownership changes, a business may also use its EIN to make loan applications, open bank accounts and apply for licenses.

 A company generally uses a state tax ID solely for state tax reporting.
-Unlike an EIN, state tax ID numbers aren’t portable so they aren’t typically requested by other parties or agencies.
+Some states may also call their identifier a state employer identification number, or SEIN number.
+Unlike a federal EIN, state tax ID numbers aren’t portable so they aren’t typically requested by other parties or agencies.
 In addition, some companies may have workers in multiple states.
 Companies must report and file state payroll returns with each state it has workers in.
 In this instance a company would have more than one state tax ID, making it an unreliable identifier for anything but state-specific filings.